Mission Driven Cool

 Art of Cool Festival (AOCFEST) is a progressive jazz and alternative soul music festival located in downtown Durham.
 The goal of this program is to expand the audience for jazz-influenced music.
-The festival is typically held the last weekend of April.
-The goal of the festival is to expand the audience for jazz and soul music.
-The first festival was held April 25-26, 2014.
+The festival is typically held the last weekend of April or first weekend in May.
+The first festival was held in 2014.
 The festival is scheduled to return for its third run on May 6-8, 2016.
 For more information about AOCFEST visit AOCFESTIVAL.ORG.

 StArt of Cool (SOC) is a jazz education program that launched June 23-28, 2014.
 SOC is a pilot program that provides education for students in the 3rd-7th grades interested in learning more about the performance and fundamentals of jazz.
 The goal of SOC is to not only be a annual jazz camp but develop into an intersession program & Saturday school in Fall 2015.
 SOC is scheduled to return to Global Scholars Academy (GSA) on June 22-27, 2015.
 For more information about StArt of Cool visit STARTOFCOOL.ORG.

 The Art of Cool Project is a creative philanthropic project spearheaded by trumpeter and educator, Albert Strong IV, and Cicely Mitchell, DrPH of Al Strong Music Productions.